Be'er Sheva Black Swarm

-The Be'er Sheva Black Swarm are an amateur American football team based in Be'er Sheva, Israel.
-The Black Swarm compete in the Israel Football League (IFL).
+The Be'er Sheva Spartans are a semiprofessional American football team based in Be'er Sheva, Israel.
+The Spartans compete in the Israel Football League (IFL).

 History

-The Black Swarm joined the IFL in 2009 as an expansion team, along with the Judean Rebels.
+Be'er Sheva joined the IFL in 2009 under the name "The Black Swarm" as an expansion team, along with the Judean Rebels.
 Despite never achieving a winning record, the Black Swarm have made the playoffs three times; losing in the first round each time.
 The Black Swarm play their home games at Amphipark, an outdoor amphitheater in Be'er Sheva.